 The outlaw’s key strengths are their independence and the sense of self that keeps them from bending to societal constraints.
 This doesn’t always make them a lot of friends, but the ones they have are loyal and share the same ideas about what matters in life.
 The outlaw is often romanticized and well-liked, but other characters may grow to resent them through their envy of the outlaw’s lifestyle and freedom from expectations.

-Other outlaws in literature are Roux from Chocolat and Maurice Leblanc’s character Arsène Lupin from the series of the same name.
+Other outlaws in literature are Roux from Chocolat by Joanne Harris, and Maurice Leblanc’s character Arsène Lupin from the series of the same name.

-Also called the rebel, this archetype epitomizes “chaotic good;” they have a cause and they’re not afraid to burn a few bridges, or cities, in its name.
-The revolutionary sees something deeply wrong in their society and takes it upon themselves to change it, because nobody else is going to.
-The revolutionary archetype is deeply protective of the ones they love but tend to alienate all but the most devoted due to their inflammatory ideas.
+Also called the revolutionary, this archetype epitomizes “chaotic good”; they have a cause and they’re not afraid to burn a few bridges, or cities, in its name.
+The rebel sees something deeply wrong in their society and takes it upon themselves to change it, because nobody else is going to.
+The rebel archetype is deeply protective of the ones they love but tend to alienate all but the most devoted due to their inflammatory ideas.

-The revolutionary is a natural born leader, and their passion for their cause makes people want to follow them.
-This passion is boundless and transcends minor annoyances like common sense, which means that this archetype can be a hero, a villain, or a third wildcard that falls somewhere in the middle.
-Some revolutionaries in literature are Katniss Everdeen from The Hunger Games, Atticus Finch from To Kill a Mockingbird, and Lyra Belacqua from His Dark Materials.
+The rebel is a natural leader, and their passion for their cause makes people want to follow them.
+This passion is boundless and transcends minor annoyances like common sense, which means that this archetype can be a hero, a villain, or an antihero that falls somewhere in the middle.
+Examples of rebels in literature include Katniss Everdeen from The Hunger Games, Atticus Finch from To Kill a Mockingbird, and Lyra Belacqua from His Dark Materials.

 16. The Ruler

 The ruler is a natural leader in a position of power, such as a monarchy, a government office, or the head of a powerful company.
-Unlike the leadership skills displayed in the revolutionary character archetype, the ruler archetype thrives on order, stability, and tradition.
+Unlike the leadership skills displayed by the rebel, the ruler archetype thrives on order, stability, and tradition.
+They thrive in the status quo.
 They can be a force for good or for ill, but they will usually be put at odds with the hero for one simple reason: the ruler likes the way things are and doesn’t want them to change.

 Some ruler archetypes in literature are King Uther from the Arthurian legends and Miranda Priestly in The Devil Wears Prada.